 - John Bemelmans Marciano (Madeline at the White House, The Witches of Benevento) – original VCBF author

 - Lamar Giles (Fake ID, Endangered) – YA author, #WeNeedDiverseBooks founding member, 2015 Edgar Award nominee

-- Dan Santat (The Adventures of Beekle: The Unimaginary Friend, Ninja Red Riding Hood) – 2015 Caldecott Award recipient, creator of the Disney animated hit The Replacements
+- Dan Santat (The Adventures of Beekle: The Unimaginary Friend, Ninja Red Riding Hood) – 2015 Caldecott Award winner, creator of the Disney animated hit The Replacements

 - Alexander London (Proxy, The Wild Ones series) – American Library Association Top Ten Quick Pick for Reluctant Young Readers